pragmint/open-practices/capabilities/loosely-coupled-teams.md

 ### [Empowering Teams To Choose Tools](/capabilities/empowering-teams-to-choose-tools.md) - Downstream

-Loosely coupled teams enjoy the independence of selecting tools that best meet their specific needs.
+Loosely coupled teams often enjoy the independence of selecting tools that best meet their specific needs.
 This tailored approach can lead to increased productivity and innovation, as teams are not forced to conform to a one-size-fits-all solution.

 ### [Customer Feedback](/capabilities/customer-feedback.md) - Related